Business leasing a car with bad credit

 - Buy the car for a pre-agreed value

-- This is the Minimum Guaranteed Future Value and is agreed at the start of the contract.
+- This is the Guaranteed Minimum Future Value (you will often see this referred to as the Balloon Payment) and is agreed at the start of the contract.

 Your other option is Finance Lease.
 This is perfect for those who are going to be doing a high mileage or think their vehicle might get damaged outside of Fair Wear and Tear.
 This is because there are no mileage or condition restrictions on a Finance Lease.

-You will have the vehicle for a set period of time paying a monthly fee.
+You will have the vehicle for a set period of time, during which you will be paying a monthly fee.
 When that time is up you will have to sell the vehicle in order to clear off the remaining finance.
 If you sell it for more than the final payment you get to keep the equity.
 If you do not, you will have to make up the remaining finance.